 1) Know your options early on in the process

 The best way to educate yourself and your family is to go to the official websites and see what your long-term options are.
 Something I see many families deal with is trying to figure out a strategy last minute.
 That is a sure way to miss out on great opportunities that you otherwise would have qualified for.
 I realize it’s not glamorous and it can be rather tedious but it could save you tens of thousands of dollars in the long run.
 If digging for opportunities is not your strength, get help from a respected organization that can help guide you through this process.
 Here at Beasley College Prep, we have helped thousands of families figure out the best possible strategy.
 Remember, this has to be a customized process.
 Don’t buy an off-the-shelf course because there are bound to be situations you miss.
 Make sure you talk to someone who has references so you know you are getting the best advice.
-Also, RUN away from people who pose as college consultants but they are trying to sell you financial services or having you refinance your house!
+Also, RUN away from a financial advisor who poses as a college consultant but they are trying to sell you financial services or have you refinance your house!
 Review this article if you have met with a planner who is trying to sell you financial services.

 2) Bundle up opportunities